sahaj-wispr/interview/README.md

 user_id = 1

 user_queries = [
-    ("Can you summarize this text?", {
-        "text": "Farmer John has lost his prize cow Bessie, and he needs to find her!"}), ("Screenshot this and send it to my friend Danny?", {"bounding_box": (400, 800, 200, 1000)}), ("What does this code do?", {})
+    ("Can you summarize this text?", {"text": "Farmer John has lost his prize cow Bessie, and he needs to find her!"}), ("Screenshot this and send it to my friend Danny!", {"bounding_box": (400, 800, 200, 1000), "recipient": "Danny"}), ("What does this code do?", {})
 ]